 Due to the high value of recreation benefits associated with these alternatives additional BCRs were calculated for each alternative with recreation benefits removed from the calculation as shown in Table 20.
 According to Section 3.7 b (7) of the Planning Guidance Notebook, budget policy generally precludes using Civil Works resources to implement recreation-oriented projects in the Civil Works program.
 An exception is where a project is formulated for other primary purposes and average annual recreation benefits are less than 50 percent of the average annual benefits required for justification (i.e., the recreation benefits that are required for justification are less than an amount equal to 50 percent of project costs).
-Since each alternative produces a BCR greater than 0.51 without recreational benefits, all alternatives are compliant with budgeting policy and Alternative 4 remains the plan that provides the greatest NED benefits.
+Since Alternatives 3 and 4 produce a BCR greater than 0.5 without recreational benefits, these alternatives are compliant with budgeting policy and Alternative 4 remains the plan that provides the greatest overall NED benefits.